-Wapsie Valley FFA represented well at District Convention
+Wapsie Valley FFA represented well at district convention

 Extemporaneous Speaking: Sydney Matthias – Silver

-Greenhand Quiz: Kali Lampe — 2nd, Mady Richards — 2nd, Livie Shannon — 4th, Matilda Miller — 5th, Lily Schwickerath — 5th, Reese Pine — 7th, Noah Richards — 8th
+Greenhand Quiz: Kali Lampe – Second, Mady Richards – Second, Livie Shannon – Fourth, Matilda Miller – Fifth, Lily Schwickerath – Fifth, Reese Pine – Seventh, Noah Richards – Eighth

 Farm Business Management: Brok Grober and Tylen Heirsh